felix-ops/JPDB-Media-Support/README.md

 - Choose the **Anki Deck** which contains the cards to fetch media from.
 - In the **Japanese Sentence Field** choose the field which contains the japanese sentence and in the **Translated Sentence Field** choose the field which contains English / any other explanation sentence.
 - Enable/disable **Auto Play Audio** and **Hide Native Sentence** as needed.
-- Hit **Sync Data with Anki** to fetch all the data from the anki cards.
+- Hit **Fetch Data with Anki** to sync all the data from the anki cards.
 - Click **Export Config** to get backup for settings and cards.

 ## How It Works